drshahizan/software-engineering/project/documentation/srs/readme.md

 # Software Requirements Specifications
 The IEEE Software Requirements Specifications (SRS) document is a standard document format developed by the Institute of Electrical and Electronics Engineers (IEEE) that provides a comprehensive description of the software requirements for a particular software system.
 The SRS document serves as a key communication tool between the software developers and the clients or stakeholders, who are responsible for defining the software's functionality, performance, and other non-functional requirements.

+## Guidelines for creating an IEEE Software Requirements Specifications (SRS) document:

+1. **Identify and involve all relevant stakeholders**: Make sure that all stakeholders, including clients, users, developers, and testers, are involved in the requirements gathering process.

+2. **Define the scope of the software system**: Clearly define the scope of the software system and identify the business needs that the software system must meet.

+3. **Use clear and concise language**: Use clear and concise language to describe the software requirements, avoiding technical jargon and ambiguous terms.

+4. **Organize the document into sections**: Organize the SRS document into sections that correspond to the different types of requirements, such as functional and non-functional requirements.

+5. **Use a consistent format**: Use a consistent format for each section of the document, including headings, subheadings, and numbering.

+6. **Use examples to illustrate requirements**: Use examples to illustrate the requirements and make them more concrete.

+7. **Include diagrams and visual aids**: Use diagrams and visual aids, such as flowcharts or use cases, to help explain complex requirements.

+8. **Define acceptance criteria**: Clearly define acceptance criteria for each requirement to ensure that the software system meets the client's expectations.

+9. **Review and validate the document**: Review and validate the SRS document with stakeholders to ensure that it accurately reflects their requirements and expectations.

+By following these guidelines, you can create a well-organized and comprehensive IEEE SRS document that accurately reflects the requirements of the software system and serves as an effective communication tool between stakeholders.

 ## SRS document
 The SRS document typically contains the following sections: